karalynlacey/karalynlacey.github.io/index.md

 ## About Karalyn

-Karalyn is a PhD Student in the Jurisprudence and Social Policy Program at UC Berkely and Executive Director of The People Lab at Harvard University.
-In her role at The People Lab Karalyn works with the Lab’s Faculty Director, Elizabeth Linos, to manage the daily operations of the Lab, coordinate the lab’s strategic direction and partnerships, and design and carry out all stages of the Lab’s research.
+Karalyn is a PhD Student in the Jurisprudence and Social Policy Program at UC Berkeley and Executive Director of The People Lab at Harvard University.
+In her role at The People Lab Karalyn works with the Lab’s Faculty Director, Dr. Elizabeth Linos, to manage the daily operations of the Lab, coordinate the lab’s strategic direction and partnerships, and design and carry out all stages of the Lab’s research.
 Karalyn has focused her career conducting and